Kids Play Rwanda Coaches

-In order to ensure local sustainability and program longevity, the Kids Play Rwanda (KPR) team is made up of 5 men and 8 women and have received intensive and interactive sport and gender equity training from Boston-based Edgework Consulting.
-Specifically recruited to be caring adult role models, nine of these Coaches are local school teachers across our three partner schools, which helps to seamlessly embed ownership and programming into village life.

 The Kids Play Rwanda (KPR) team is made up of five men and eight women.
 Specifically recruited to be caring adult role models, nine of these Coaches are local school teachers across our three partner schools, which helps to seamlessly embed ownership and programming into village life.